johntango/Assistants_MultiAgents/README.md

 We now allow many active Assistants but with one assistant in "Control" Note that to attach a file to an Assistant it must have either "retrieve" or "code_interpret" capabilities.
 At present we create every Assistant with both capabilities.

+Tools to write and read data from permanent memory in style of memGPT added Data written to file memory.json in format [{"name", "My name is John"}] Data read back by searching for "name" in array

 ### Tools: To add functions as tools put them into the "function" sub-directory

 All functions in that directory will be loaded to the assistant.
 We use the style proposed by developersdigest/OpenAI_Function_Toolkit_And_Library You must have both "execute" and "details" variables This allows us to dynamically call functions that the LLM requests